LEAGUE7QC/LEAGUE7QC.github.io/docs/README.md

 ### More to come!

-We're finalizing our backend to provide a smooth experience for everyone.
-In the meantime, polish your brooms, unite with your friends, and be ready to be called into action!
-Upcoming:
-- Broadcasting system
-- Quidditch Board
-- Player statistics and leaderboards
-- And much more!

 Stay tuned for more exciting announcements.
-The future of competitive Quidditch Champions is here, and it's called LEAGUE7!
+The competitive Quidditch Champions is here, and it's called LEAGUE7!

  &mdash; *L7 League Administration*